 The value of community funding in delivering major infrastructure nationwide

 Whether it’s Theresa May’s Industrial Strategy, David Cameron’s Northern Powerhouse and Midlands Engine or Tony Blair's Regional Development Agencies, ‘levelling up’ the UK has been an important policy for governments of different stripes.
-Following Liz Truss MP’s victory in the Conservative Leadership Election, let’s hope that this new government continues to build on the framework set out in the government’s Levelling Up White Paper – rather than re-invent the wheel once again – and tackles this longstanding issue with the vigour, commitment and significant funding that has been lacking.
+Following Rishi Sunak MP’s appointment as Prime Minister, let’s hope that this new government continues to build on the framework set out in the government’s Levelling Up White Paper – rather than re-invent the wheel once again – and tackles this longstanding issue with the vigour, commitment and significant funding that has been lacking.

 As one of the government's 12 levelling up missions, transport and good infrastructure are proven drivers of productivity and economic prosperity.
 Both the Independent Economic Review of the North and the Midlands attribute a large share of their regional underperformance to poor connectivity and infrastructure.
 In its Levelling Up White Paper, the government has promised to bring transport services in the regional areas closer to that of London by 2030.

 Connectivity is vitally important to any local economy as it enables better access to local services, new markets, and jobs.
 We know that in the transport industry – but what more can we do to accelerate that connectivity and so better contribute to levelling up?
 How can we ensure our projects are both successful and leave a positive legacy in the communities we work in?
 We believe community funds are a key part of the answer.